[This was a sort of position paper drafted to assist a student interviewing me for his "Philosophy of Mind" course.]

 "I think that both mind and matter are merely convenient ways of grouping events."—Bertrand Russell, A History of Western Philosophy (online here)

-In some configurations reality interacts in ways that have been called physical, and in other configurations it interacts in ways that have been called mental.
+In some configurations reality interacts newly in ways that have been called physical, and in other configurations it interacts newly in ways that have been called mental.
 (But with this outlook we might imagine a culture that never developed a "physical/mental" binary.)

 In the context of philosophy of mind, I called his position "interactive nondualism."

 Interactive nondualism has some affinities with what has been called "neutral monism."
-But interacting is not a namelessly neutral "something-we-know-not-what."
-We do know what interacting is—we're doing it right now.
-Nor is interacting neutral "stuff," in fact not a substance at all.
-Substances and even properties are ways in which we abstractly identify somewhat recurring ways of interacting.
-And interacting has both unifying and pluralizing aspects, so it's not strictly monistic.
+But newly interacting is not a namelessly neutral "something-we-know-not-what."
+We do know what newly interacting is—we're doing it right now.
+Nor is newly interacting neutral "stuff," in fact not a substance at all.
+Substances and even properties are ways in which we abstractly identify somewhat recurring ways of newly interacting.
+And newly interacting has both unifying and pluralizing aspects, so it's not strictly monistic.
 It does undermine dualism, what Whitehead called "the bifurcation of nature," so we could call it a form of nondualism (to borrow a term from Hindu philosophy).
 But it's a qualified nondualism, interactively qualified.
 That's why I prefer the phrase, "interactive nondualism."

 Here there is no "hard problem of consciousness."
-There is the much "softer" task of reasonably identifying various ways of interacting in physical terms, in some contexts, and in mental terms, in other contexts, whenever the physical/mental distinction seems useful.
+There is the much "softer" task of reasonably identifying various ways of newly interacting in physical terms, in some contexts, and in mental terms, in other contexts, whenever the physical/mental distinction seems useful.

-In fact, I don't see any reason why the various ways of interacting would have to be sorted into only two subcategories like the physical and the mental.
-Maybe there can be as many subcategories as there are adverbs to modify "interacting."
-After all, categories and subcategories, like substances and properties, are ways in which we abstractly identify somewhat recurring ways of interacting.
+In fact, I don't see any reason why the various ways of newly interacting would have to be sorted into only two subcategories like the physical and the mental.
+Maybe there can be as many subcategories as there are adverbs to modify "newly interacting."
+After all, categories and subcategories, like substances and properties, are ways in which we abstractly identify somewhat recurring ways of newly interacting.
 (This sounds close to what philosopher of science John Dupre calls "promiscuous realism."
 Dupre has more recently "come out" as a process thinker.)
 Some diehard physicalists will still see this as a disguised form of panpsychism or idealism.
 But they are assuming the exhaustive bifurcation that interactive nondualism denies.

 I admit that I lean towards panpsychism myself (more here and here), but it does seem that all the arguments in favor of panpsychism work just as well for interactive nondualism.
 And interactive nondualism, like neutral monism, seems to arouse fewer alarms, so it's easier to defend.
 (Many process thinkers, notably Charles Hartshorne and David Ray Griffin, embrace panpsychism—or "panexperientialism"—wholeheartedly.
 Others, like Schubert Ogden and Franklin Gamwell, find panpsychism too anthropomorphic and embrace something closer to interactive nondualism.)